 3.2 For the entire facility, the permittee shall not emit more than 24.0 tons per year (tpy) of total combined hazardous air pollutants (HAPs) and no more than 9.0 tons per year (tpy) of any single hazardous air pollutant (HAP) as determined for each consecutive 12-month period.

-3.3 For the entire facility, the permittee shall only combust propane or produced field gas in all combustion units operating at the facility.
+3.3 For the entire facility, the permittee shall only combust natural gas or propane, in accordance with Condition 3.11, in all combustion units operating at the facility.